rbertolusso/intubate/README.md

 ```

 `intubate` currently implements close to a 100 interfaces to popular
-statistical functions associated to data science, but *also* let's you
+statistical functions associated, but not limited, to data science.

+The possibilities do not end there, because `intubate` *also* let's
-create your own interfaces "on demand".
+you **create your own interfaces** "on demand", **right now**, giving you

-Suppose you want to create an interface to `cor.test` to have an
-alternative to this way of coding:
+full power of decision regarding which functions to interface.
+This
+may prove to be particularly welcome in cases you are related to a given
+field that may, in the long run, continue to lack interfaces run due to my
+unforgivable, but unavoidable, ignorance.

+As an example of creating an interface "on demand", suppose the interface to
+`cor.test` was lacking in the current version of `intubate` and you want to
+create yours because you are searching for a pipeline-aware alternative to
+the following style of coding (which, by the way, is perfectly fine as it is
+and you shouldn't change it if you like it and serves your purposes):

 ```{r}
 attach(USJudgeRatings)